 Is fluoride varnish safe?

 Yes, fluoride varnish can be used on babies from the time they have their first teeth.
 Only a very small amount of fluoride varnish is used.
 This method of providing fluoride to teeth has been used in Canada and Europe for many years.
 The FDA has approved varnishes for off-label use.
 Because the clinical evidence of effectiveness and safety is so convincing, the off-label use of these varnishes as caries preventive agents does not involve a risk of liability.

-After application do not give your child hard or sticky foods for 24 hours and remember to wait until the morning after the application of fluoride varnish to brush/clean your child's teeth.
+After application, do not give your child hard or sticky foods for 24 hours and remember to wait until the morning after the application of fluoride varnish to brush or clean your child's teeth.

 How long does the fluoride last?

-The fluoride coating will work best if it is painted on the teeth 2-4 times per year.
+The fluoride coating will work best if it is painted on the teeth two to four times per year.